sigbla/sigbla-app/docs/content/index.md

 These issues make them difficult to maintain and understand, and limits how much we sanely want to do with them.

-Sigbla fixes this by letting:
+Sigbla fixes this by:

-* The code resides in source code files
+* Providing an easy to use table structure for data
-* Providing a table structure for data
+* With programming residing in source code files
 * And letting you view the data through views

 Sigbla also provides other things, like extending and making easier how we can do math in Kotlin,